iamtwoot/python-projects/README.md

 ### 📌 Coffee Machine

 This is a simple console program that simulates a coffee machine algorithm.
-It asks the user for their preferences, checks if there are enough resources to make a coffee, processes, and then makes the coffee.
+It asks the user for their preferences, checks if there are enough resources to make a coffee, processes coins, and then makes the coffee.

 [Open project](coffee_machine/)